 This file would be named ##_1700_123456789_ABCD_1_2.doc.

-Form H1700-1, completed for non-members, age-outs, and nursing facility residents transitioning to the STAR+PLUS Home and Community Based (HCBS) program, continues to be posted to TxMedCentral.
+Form H1700-1, completed for non-members, age-outs, and nursing facility (NF) residents transitioning to the STAR+PLUS Home and Community Based Services (HCBS) program, continues to be posted to TxMedCentral.

-Form H1700-1, completed for members in the community, is submitted to the Long Term Care (LTC) portal.
+Form H1700-1, completed for members in the community, is submitted to the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care (LTC) Online Portal.

 Form H3676, Managed Care Pre-Enrollment Assessment Authorization

-This form is posted to the STAR+PLUS Waiver (SPW) folder and should not be posted in any other folder.
+This form is posted to the STAR+PLUS Waiver SPW folder and should not be posted in any other folder.